-- (a) Delivered to the owner personally; - (b) Sent by certified or registered mail addressed to the owner at the last known address with the return receipt requested; or - (c) Delivered in any other manner as prescribed by law. - (d) If the certified or registered letter is returned showing that the letter was not delivered, a copy thereof shall be posted in a conspicuous place in or about the structure affected by such notice.
+- (a) Delivered to the owner personally - (b) Sent by certified or registered mail addressed to the owner at the last known address with the return receipt requested, or - (c) Delivered in any other manner as prescribed by law. - (d) If the certified or registered letter is returned showing that the letter was not delivered, a copy thereof shall be posted in a conspicuous place in or about the structure affected by such notice.

-Service of such notice in the foregoing manner upon the owner's agent or upon the person responsible for the structure shall constitute service of notice upon the owner.
+If the certified or registered letter is returned showing that the letter was not delivered, a copy thereof shall be posted in a conspicuous place in or about the structure affected by such notice.
+Service of such notice in the foregoing manner upon the owner's authorized agent or upon the person responsible for the structure shall constitute service of notice upon the owner.

 116.5 Restoration.
-The structure or equipment determined to be unsafe by the Building Official is permitted to be restored to a safe condition.
+When the The structure or equipment determined to be unsafe by the Building Official is permitted to be restored to a safe condition, the owner, the owner's authorized agent, operator or occupant of a structure, premises or equipment deemed unsafe by the Building Official shall abate or cause to be abated or corrected such unsafe conditions either by repair, rehabilitation, demolition or other approved corrective action.
 To the extent that repairs, alterations or additions are made, or a change of occupancy occurs during the restoration of the structure, such repairs, alterations, additions or change of occupancy shall comply with the requirements of the California Existing Buildings Code.